giuseppebianchi/Web-Planner-Path-Calculator/README.md

 # Planner Path Calculator
-This project was assigned in my Software Engineering course, at University of L'Aquila, in collaboration with Micron Technology Inc. http://mynameisbianchi.herokuapp.com/projects/ppc/
+This project was assigned in my Software Engineering course, at University of L'Aquila, in collaboration with **Micron Technology Inc.**. http://mynameisbianchi.herokuapp.com/projects/ppc/

 ## Demo